 Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.
 Resist him.
 1stPeter 5:8-9a NIV

-When a Christian messes-up their life in an irrevocable kind of a way the rest of us tend to assume the shipwreck occurred as a result of one-great-big-sinful-decision (like having an affair, getting addicted to drugs or embezzling a bunch of money).
-Truth be told, most folks who ruin their lives don’t do it all at once.
-The shipwreck happens gradually, usually after a lifetime of covering-up and lying about their behavior.
-The one great-big-sinful-decision that appears to be the cause of the shipwreck is actually just an ugly symptom of the root problem.
+When a Christian ruins their life in an irrevocable kind of a way the rest of us tend to assume the shipwreck occurred as a result of one-great-big-sinful-decision (having an affair, getting addicted to drugs, embezzling money).
+However, few people ruin their lives all at once.
+Shipwrecks happen gradually, usually after a lifetime of sinning, lying about the sin and then covering up the sin.
+The one great-big-sinful-decision that appears to be the cause of the shipwreck is actually just a symptom of whole bunch of bigger spiritual and moral problems.

 The Bible has a name for this root problem, it’s called “giving the devil a foothold” (Ephesians 4:27).
-There are a million different ways a Christian can give the devil a foothold.
-Giving the devil a foothold basically means that at some point in time the person in question willingly gave a small area of their lives over to sin, then chose to keep their behavior a secret and effectively permitted that area of their life to become the devil’s playground.
-Over the course of time (usually many years) the person in question loses their ability to keep their sin a secret.
+There are at least a million different ways a Christian can give the devil a foothold.
+Giving the devil a foothold basically means that at some point someone willingly gave a small area of their lives over to sin, then chose to keep their behavior a secret.
+Which effectively permitted that area of their life to become the devil’s playground.
+Over the course of many years the person in question loses their ability to keep their sin a secret.
 Eventually they get caught and their sin becomes obvious to everyone and their life is shipwrecked (Numbers 32:23).

-The key to avoiding these tragedies is prevention.
+The key to avoiding these tragedies is prevention (Proverbs 1:7, 2nd Peter 1:5-10).
 I already stated that there are at least a million ways we can shipwreck our lives, mostly because the capacity of the human heart to dream up clever ways to sin is nearly boundless (Jeremiah17:9).
 That being said, the areas where the devil attempts to gain a foothold in a person’s life are fairly standard to everyone.
 The first is:

 I have never known a person harboring secret sin who did not pridefully assume that they could handle “sinning a little bit”.
-At the root of this belief is almost always a sense that they are “different” from other people and don’t need to follow the same rules that all the other (sheep-like) Christians have to follow.
+At the root of this belief is almost always a sense that they are “different” from other people and don’t need to follow the same rules that all the other people have to follow.
 If pride is left unchecked it inevitably leads to a shipwreck because it causes people to believe that they are better and smarter and worthier than they really are (Proverbs 11:2, Proverbs 29:23, Obadiah 1:3).
-This belief cause people to do incredibly stupid stuff that is guaranteed to be their downfall (Proverbs 16:18).
+This core belief causes people to do incredibly stupid stuff guaranteed to be their downfall (Proverbs 16:18).

 Coveting is not just about wanting things we don’t have.
 It’s about wanting things that we should never have and refusing to be content with what we do have.
-Coveting is dangerous because it always leads to bigger sins.
+Coveting is a dangerous sin because it always leads to bigger sins.
 It is not wrong to want a wife (or a husband).
 However, it is wrong to want someone else’s wife or husband (Deuteronomy 5:21).
 It is also wrong to want a husband or wife more than we love God (Exodus 20:3).
 Coveting sex eventually leads to infidelity and/or some kind of sexual deviancy.
-Money is not sinful, but loving money and craving material possessions leads to fraud, theft, shady behavior and a miserly unwillingness to share what God has blessed us with.
+Money is not sinful, but loving money and craving material possessions leads to fraud, theft, and all sorts of shady behavior as well as a miserly unwillingness to share what God has blessed us with.
 (1st Timothy 6:10).
 Spending an undue amount time thinking about what we wish we had instead of being grateful for what we do have is a huge red flag for this foothold (Hebrews 13:5, 1st Timothy 6:6-7)

 Resentment and unforgiveness-